§ 7-11-708. Consent to service of process.

 (e) Service under subsection (a) or (c) may be made by leaving a copy of the process in the office of the director, but it is not effective unless:

-(1) The plaintiff, who may be the director, promptly sends notice of the service and a copy of the process by registered or certified mail, return receipt requested, to the defendant or respondent at the address stated in the consent to service of process or, if no consent to service of process has been filed, at the last known address or takes other steps which are reasonably calculated to give actual notice; and
+(1) The plaintiff, who may be the director, promptly sends notice of the service and a copy of the process by registered or certified mail, return receipt requested, to the defendant or respondent at the address stated in the consent to service of process or, if no consent to service of process has been filed, at the last known address or takes other steps that are reasonably calculated to give actual notice; and

-(2) The plaintiff files an affidavit of compliance with this subsection in the proceeding on or before the return day of the process, if any, or within a further time that the court, or the director in a proceeding before the director allows.
+(2) The plaintiff files an affidavit of compliance with this subsection in the proceeding on or before the return day of the process, if any, or within a further time that the court, or the director in a proceeding before the director, allows.

 (f) Service as provided in subsection (e) may be used in a proceeding before the director or by the director in a proceeding in which the director is the moving party.